-To celebrate the Coast Guard’s birthday and its 228 years of service, we’re giving you nine things you need to know about the service branch, so you can really celebrate the Coasties on August 4.
+To celebrate Coast Guard Day, which takes place on August 4, the Coast Guard birthday, we’re giving you nine facts you need to know about the service branch, so you can really celebrate the Coasties.

 1. The Coast Guard is the Longest, Continuous Seagoing Service in the United States

-Originally known as the “Revenue-Marine,” the first Congress of the United States signed what was the precursor to the Coast Guard into existence on August 4, 1790, to prevent smuggling and enforce federal tariffs.
+The first Congress of the United States signed what was the precursor to the Coast Guard (the “Revenue-Marine") into existence on August 4, 1790 to prevent smuggling and enforce federal tariffs.
 The Continental Navy was disbanded in 1790 after the Revolutionary War and the newly-founded U.S. Navy didn’t set sail until 1798, making the Coast Guard the oldest continuous seagoing service in the United States.

-4. It Has One Medal of Honor Recipient
+4. There is One Coast Guard Medal of Honor Recipient

 On an average day, the Coast Guard saves the lives of 10 people, with about 45 search-and-rescue cases every 24 hours.
 It responds to more than 15,000 search-and-rescue cases along the 100,000 miles of United States coastline and waterways each year.

 Twin sisters Genevieve and Lucille Baker became the first uniformed women to serve in the Coast Guard in 1918.
-They were both 19 years old and served throughout World War I at Coast Guard headquarters in Washington, D.C.
+They were both 19 years old and served throughout WWI at Coast Guard headquarters in Washington, D.C.

 With about 40,000 active-duty service members, the Coast Guard has fewer personnel than the New York City Police Department.
 Over 1,200 of those active-duty service members are stationed abroad – most of them in Bahrain.
 Its comparatively smaller size makes the scope of the Coast Guard’s work and responsibilities all the more impressive!

-Thank you to the Coast Guard for all that it does in keeping our shores and waterways safe.
-Happy 228th birthday!
+Thank you to the Coast Guard for all that it does in keeping our shores and waterways safe!